+- Year 6/7 Leadership Program

+- End of year concert

 - 60's Dance

 - Student Council Discos

 - Permaculture classes assisted by parents for all year levels

-- After school classes in tennis and piano

-- Sports e.g. League Tag, Cricket, Volleyball, etc.
+- Sports e.g. League Tag, Cricket, Volleyball, etc

-- Mathematics Tournament participation

 - Voices on the Coast participation

 - Family Planning Association and Life Education visits

 - Advanced Instrumental Music Camp

 - Instrumental Music participation in Eisteddfod and 'Fanfare' Band competitions

 - Instrumental Music combined band and workshops

 - Readers Cup participation

 - ICAS competitions for interested students

 - Book Week

 - Easter Hat Parade

 - Student Participation in monthly Montville Markets enhancing community links

-- Tennis Lessons
+- Tennis Lessons (private)

 - Piano Lessons

 - Handball competitions

 - Chess competitions

-How Information and Communication Technologies are used to improve learning All students at Montville State School have access to a range of technology.
+How Information and Communication Technologies are used to Assist Learning

+All students at Montville State School have access to a range of technology.
 Computer minilabs have been established within each classroom building and in the resource room so the students can use them as a tool for creativity, research or specific skill development across the curriculum.
 The computer laboratory and all classrooms are equipped with smart boards.
-The school currently has access to over 25 iPads and 6 laptops for small group use in learning support or in classrooms.
+The school currently has access to over 25 iPads for small group use in learning support or in classrooms.
 Students also have access to other technologies such as digital cameras, scanners and digital video cameras throughout their daily curriculum.
 Classrooms and the computer laboratory are fully networked, with access to the internet and a diverse range of educational, multiliteracy software and multimedia programs.
 Students can access programs that help promote fine motor skills, hand-eye coordination, problem solving, thinking and team building skills.
 They publish stories, complete research, create digital presentations and present assessment items in a variety of formats.
-We cater for a variety of learning styles through the use of computers across the curriculum.
-Staff improve their knowledge and understanding of ICT by accessing professional development at various seminars and workshops and also online.
+We cater for a variety of learning styles through the use of computers across seminars and workshops and also online.